 The Grimm Fairy Tales: An Inclusive Reimagining project, is a new approach to Place des Arts’ longstanding Summer Youth Theatre Troupe.
 Emerging IBPOC/LGBTQIA2S+ theatre professionals will take the reins of the Troupe, and with the mentorship of a seasoned creative team, they will share their contemporary life experiences through reinterpretations of three folk stories originally documented in the 18th century by the Brothers Grimm.

-The IBPOC/LGBTQIA2S+ youth will select three Grimm stories, rewrite them to align with their own experiences, design the sets, costumes and props, cast the actors, rehearse and execute the performances.
+The IBPOC/ LGBTQIA2S+ youth will select three Grimm stories, rewrite them to align with their own experiences, design the sets, costumes and props, cast the actors, rehearse and execute the performances.
 Guidance and training for the project will be provided by local theatre professionals.
-It is anticipated that the IBPOC/LGBTQIA2S+ youth will develop long term mentorship relationships and connections to the Lower Mainland theatre community through participation in this project.
+It is anticipated that the IBPOC/ LGBTQIA2S+ youth will develop long term mentorship relationships and connections to the Lower Mainland theatre community through participation in this project.

 Three unique performances will be prepared for the Tri-Cities community.
 Ideally, community members will be able to attend the performances in-person during the summer and fall of 2021.
 However, if COVID-19 public health restrictions do not permit outdoor gatherings at that time, the performances will be recorded, released and curated on Place des Arts’ YouTube channel.

-• Attend all production meetings
+• Attend production meetings and rehearsals

 • Liaise with the various departments regarding all production elements

-• Valid BC drivers licence and access to a vehicle
+• Valid BC driver’s licence and access to a vehicle

-• Ability to relate to youth
+• Ability to relate to teens

 • Effective written and verbal communication skills